AlexaCRM/alexacrm.github.io/integration-cds/getting-started.md

 <p class="lead">Get acquainted with the plugin, learn how to install and configure it properly and learn about its features and capabilities.</p>

-## Get your CDS / Dynamics 365 organization ready
+## Get your Dataverse / Dynamics 365 organization ready

-CDS Integration is a WordPress plugin that makes WordPress and CDS / Dynamics 365 work together.
-It is not a stand-alone CRM solution.
+Dataverse Integration is a WordPress plugin that makes WordPress and Dataverse / Dynamics 365 work together.
+It is not a stand-alone solution.

-If you don't have a CDS / Dynamics 365 organization yet, you can sign up for a free trial at [trials.dynamics.com](https://trials.dynamics.com/).
+If you don't have a Dataverse / Dynamics 365 organization yet, you can sign up for a free trial at [powerapps.microsoft.com](https://powerapps.microsoft.com/) for Dataverse or at [trials.dynamics.com](https://trials.dynamics.com/) for Dynamics 365 trial.

 ## Get the plugin

 Enter your WordPress Admin Area and go to *Plugins > Add New*.
-Enter *"CDS Integration"* into the search box, hit Enter.
+Enter *"Dataverse Integration"* into the search box, hit Enter.
 Locate the plugin, click *Install Now*, then *Activate*.
 Alternatively, go to [WordPress.org](https://wordpress.org/plugins/integration-cds/) and download the latest version of the plugin and install it manually.

-Install the AlexaCRM solution for WordPress integration, as well as the premium add-on, *CDS Integration Premium,* to access features described in this walkthrough.
+To access premium features you will need AlexaCRM Dataverse solution for WordPress integration.
+This solution is currently in preview.
+If you would like to evaluation premium features please contact us at [support@alexacrm.com](mailto:support@alexacrm.com)

 ## Get credentials

 > Dynamics 365 supports several deployment and authentication scenarios.
 This tutorial assumes Dynamics 365 Online and Server-to-Server authentication with an application user.

-Connecting to CDS or Dynamics 365 Online Web API means several things:
+Connecting to Dataverse or Dynamics 365 Online Web API means several things:

 1. Creating an app registration in Azure Active Directory and client secret (application password), granting it permissions
 2. Creating an application user in CRM and associating it with the newly created app registration